aws-samples/aws-serverless-workshops/MachineLearning/2_ModelBuilding/README.md

 USW00094789  40.6386  -73.7622    3.4 NY NEW YORK JFK INTL AP
 ```

-Amazon SageMaker provides an integrated Jupyter authoring notebook instance for easy access to your data sources for exploration and analysis, so you don't have to manage servers.
+Amazon SageMaker provides an integrated Jupyter authoring notebook instance for easy access to your data sources for exploration and analysis.
 It also provides common machine learning algorithms that are optimized to run efficiently against extremely large data in a distributed environment.
 During this lab you'll be asked to import data from multiple sources, manipulate the data, and format it to the syntax required to take advantage of the built in SageMaker provided algorithms.
 This will be completed within a SageMaker notebook.

 ### Step 1: Create an Amazon SageMaker notebook
 Amazon SageMaker notebooks are backed by Elastic Compute Cloud (EC2).
 These are not available instantly, so create it now and we will come back to it later.